digidotcom/xbee-python/doc/user_doc/handling_analog_and_digital_io_lines.rst

 lines (pins).
 You can use these pins to connect sensors or actuators and configure them with specific behavior.

-You can configure the IO lines of an XBee device to be digital input/output (DIO), analog to digital converter (ADC), or pulse-width modulation output (PWM).
-The configuration you provide to a line depends on the device where you want to connect.
+You can configure the IO lines of an XBee to be digital input/output (DIO), analog to digital converter (ADC), or pulse-width modulation output (PWM).
+The configuration you provide to a line depends on the device you are connecting.

 .. note::
   All the IO management features displayed in this topic and sub-topics are